h96ven/find_python_jobs/README.md

 # find_python_jobs

 This is a simple Python script that is a web scraper (or crawler).
-It scrapes job postings from the Work.ua website and saves the job title, company name, and job link to a text file.
+It scrapes Python Developer job postings from the Work.ua website and saves the job title, company name, and job link to a text file.

 ## Installation